Hamiltonian limited valence model for liquid polyamorphism

 \section{Acknowledgement}

 I am grateful to the administration of the Boston University Department of Physics for providing me the research computing support.
-I acknowledge also the support by NSF Award No. 1856496.
-I am grateful to Mikhail A. Anisimov, Thomas J. Longo, Nikolay Shumovskyi and Francesco Sciortino for useful discussions and input in the initial stages of this work.
+I also acknowledge the support by NSF Award No. 1856496.
+I am grateful to Marina Eskin for proofreading the manuscript and to Mikhail A. Anisimov, Thomas J. Longo, Nikolay Shumovskyi and Francesco Sciortino for useful discussions and input at the initial stages of this work.